 - RPG elements that, at a basic level, let you craft your character, choosing a type of class, a skills focus and even customising their appearance.
 You can then influence the creation of your bloodline by educating them in certain ways and stepping in at key points of their development.

-- You can restore the Roman Empire, stop the Mongol Hordes and, oh yeah, also face down a fictional invasion of Western Europe by a rampaging Aztec Horde.
+- You can restore the Roman Empire, stop the Mongol Hordes, create an empire that spas from Ireland to China and, oh yeah, also face down a fictional invasion of Western Europe by a rampaging Aztec Horde.

 Like I said, it’s now a game of mind-boggling scope.
 Some expansions have passed me by, while the updates present in others, like a more intricate Papacy and trade rules, are things I’d rather not pick at.

 But what an extraordinary game this is that I have that luxury.
 To be able to pass up entire new systems and ways of playing, and still drown in the possibilities available to me.

 Late last year, having not played for a few months, I fired it up and after a few hours found out that my King was secretly a werewolf, who would sneak out at night and eat cows.
 Which...OK, cool, not only did someone involved with a deeply complex and historical strategy game think that up, but they went and put it in the game.
 Awesome.

 And just this month, again having spent quite some time away from the game, I’ve revisited to find that the Chinese are now present in Crusader Kings II.
 You can’t play as China, and they only feature on a small part of the map (China itself isn’t there, since adding that much geography would break the game), but they’re still available to make deals with, go to war against and invite to your court.